 - Filing a lawsuit, known as a derivative claim, on behalf of the company against the wrongdoers;

 The method of resolution you choose depends on the specific circumstances of your dispute.
 No matter what you decide to do, you should first consult all applicable shareholder agreements and the articles of association.
 Your rights and responsibilities will be limited by any such agreements, so it is important to be educated about their requirements.
 You should also be sure to consult an experienced business law attorney who can help you interpret your operating agreement and explain applicable state and federal laws.

 How BrewerLong Can Help

 BrewerLong is a Florida-based law firm that handles all manner of business law cases.
 From formation to dissolution, we can represent you throughout the life of your business.
 Our team of experienced business law attorneys works tirelessly to provide individualized services.
-Contact us today for a free case consultation.
+Contact us today for a consultation.
 We’ll work with you to develop the best strategy for your case.